 Baku, Azerbaijan, June 15

-The fist years of the country's independence were characterized by the crisis within the country and in the government.
+Azerbaijan gained independence in October 1991.
+The first years of the country's independence were characterized by the crisis within the country and in the government.
 Chaos occupied all the spheres of social life.
-The situation in the army was even worse, as the number of deserters increased.
+The situation in the army worsened and the number of deserters increased.

-In a short period of time, Aliyev was able to prevent civil war in the country.
-On June 15, 1993, he was elected chairman of the Supreme Soviet of the Republic of Azerbaijan and this date entered our history as the day of National Salvation.
+On June 15, 1993, he was elected chairman of the Supreme Soviet of the Republic of Azerbaijan and this date entered the country's history as the National Salvation Day.

-With the insistence of the people, in June 1997 Milli Mejlis (National Assembly) declared June 15 as a holiday, which is marked in the country every year.
+With the insistence of the people, in June 1997, Milli Mejlis (parliament) declared June 15 as a holiday.